Egypt's Brotherhood under legal threat as bomb hits central Cairo

-CAIRO (Reuters) - An Egyptian judicial panel supported a legal challenge to the status of the Muslim Brotherhood on Monday, compounding a drive to crush the movement behind the elected president deposed by the army in July.
+CAIRO (Reuters) - A judicial panel set up by Egypt’s military-backed government supported a legal challenge to the status of the Muslim Brotherhood on Monday, compounding a drive to crush the movement behind the elected president deposed by the army in July.

 While short of a formal ban on the Brotherhood, which worked underground for decades under Egypt’s previous military-backed rulers, the panel’s advice to a court to remove its non-governmental organization status threatens the million-member movement’s future in politics.